thepudds/fzgen/README.md

 In other words, at execution time, fz.Chain takes over and guides the underlying fuzzing engine towards interesting calling patterns & arguments, while simultaneously exploring what runs in parallel vs. sequentially, the timing of parallel calls, and so on.

+For this bug, it usually takes hundreds of thousands of coverage-guided variations of call patterns and inputs before hitting this data race.
+The reproducer emitted was the first variation to trigger the race detector.

+#### Would the race detector find this with a trivial test?

+Just running a regular test under the race detector might not catch this bug, including because the race detector [only finds data races that happen at execution time](https://go.dev/blog/race-detector), which means a diversity of code paths and input data are imporant for the race detector to do its job. fz.Chain helps supply those code paths and data.

+For this [example bug](https://github.com/thepudds/fzgen/blob/main/examples/inputs/race/race.go#L34-L36) to be observable by the race detector, it requires:

+  1. A Store must complete, then be followed by two Loads, and all three must use the same key.
+  2. The Store must have certain payload data (`Answer: 42`).
+  3. The two Loads must happen concurrently.
+  4. Prior to the two Loads, no other Store can update the key to have a non-matching payload.

+Here, the `42` seen in the reproducer must be `42`.
+On the other hand, the exact value of `152,152,152,...` in the key doesn't matter, but what does matter is that the same key value must be used across this sequence of three calls to trigger the bug.

+fz.Chain has logic to sometimes re-use input arguments of the same type across different calls (e.g., to make it easier to have a meaningful `Get(key)` following a `Put(key, ...)`), as well logic to feed outputs of one step as the input to a subsequent step, which is helpful in other cases.

 ## Example: Finding a Real Concurrency Bug in Real Code

-The prior example was a small but challenging example that takes a few minutes of fuzzing to find, but you can see an example of a deadlock found in real code [here](https://github.com/thepudds/fzgen/blob/master/examples/outputs/race-xsync-map-repro/standalone_repro1_test.go) from the xsync.Map from github.com/puzpuzpuz/xsync.
+The prior example was a small but challenging example that takes a few minutes of fuzzing to find, but you can see an example of a deadlock found in real code [here](https://github.com/thepudds/fzgen/blob/main/examples/outputs/race-xsync-map-repro/standalone_repro1_test.go) from the xsync.Map from github.com/puzpuzpuz/xsync.

 In this case, it usually takes fz.Chain several million coverage-guided variations over a few hours of executing the generated
- [autogenchain_test.go](https://github.com/thepudds/fzgen/blob/master/examples/outputs/race-xsync-map/autofuzzchain_test.go) before it finds the deadlock.
+ [autogenchain_test.go](https://github.com/thepudds/fzgen/blob/main/examples/outputs/race-xsync-map/autofuzzchain_test.go) before it finds the deadlock.

 Interestingly, the deadlock then typically only reproduces about 1 out of 1,000 attempts for a particular discovered problematic calling pattern and arguments.

-Fortunately, once a problem is reported, we can paste the output of `FZDEBUG=repro=1` into a [standalone_repro_test.go](https://github.com/thepudds/fzgen/blob/master/examples/outputs/race-xsync-map-repro/standalone_repro1_test.go) file and use the handy `-count` argument in a normal `go test -count=10000` invocation, and now we can reproduce the deadlock cleanly on demand.
+Fortunately, once a problem is reported, we can paste the output of `FZDEBUG=repro=1` into a [standalone_repro_test.go](https://github.com/thepudds/fzgen/blob/main/examples/outputs/race-xsync-map-repro/standalone_repro1_test.go) file and use the handy `-count` argument in a normal `go test -count=10000` invocation, and now we can reproduce the deadlock cleanly on demand.
 At that point, the reproducer is completely standalone and does not rely on fzgen any longer.

 ## fzgen status